SangeetaMitra/PublicKB/Partners/white-labeling-the-portal.md

 * Provide step-by-step instructions for white labeling the portal.

-### Benefits

-* Allows Partners to white label the CenturyLink Cloud as "their own."
-* Provides competitive point of differentiation to other public cloud offerings.
-* Reduces time and costs associated with developing your own cloud.

-### Audience

-* Marketing
-* Sales
-* Support

 ### What's Included

 * The specific brand elements and information that can be white labeled in the portal.